Nitro4542/mc-mod-tools/README.md

 All explained:
 `default-backup-path` is the path where all your backups will be stored.
 `minecraft-mod-folder` is the mods folder inside your .minecraft folder.
-Defaults to %appdata%\\.minecraft\mods.
+Defaults to .minecraft/mods.
 `cache-folder` is the folder where all your mod packs will be cached.

 I would recommend that you configure everything to your needs.